PacLII Home | Databases | WorldLII | Search | Feedback

 The Court has noted the law on Bail and the submissions by the applicant and the prosecution.
 The Court has also noted the maximum sentence for the offence of aggravated burglary and theft.
 The charges against the applicant are indeed serious.
 The matter has already been set for hearing in September.
 The applicant has not submitted strong grounds that the court will consider as suitable for the grant of bail.

 Having considered the application, The Court is of the view that the applicant will not respect his bail conditions if granted bail.
-The Court is further satisfied that granting bail to the cant would endanger nger the public interest or make the protection of the community more difficult.
+The Court is further satisfied that granting bail to the applicant would endanger the public interest or make the protection of the community more difficult.

 Chaitanya Lakshman